Principles of the 12-Step Program

 The eleventh step is sought through prayer and meditation to improve our conscious contact with our greater power, praying for the knowledge of our path forward and the power to follow it.

-Prayer and meditation grant a sense of inner peace, allowing for spiritual reflection to build one’s comfort with oneself.
+Prayer and meditation are one of the core principles of the 12-step program.
+It grants a sense of inner peace, allowing for spiritual reflection to build one’s comfort with oneself.
 These can take various forms and help you process negative feelings and seek productive ways forward.

 The 12th Step: Carrying Forward